Rits1272/html/README.md

 ![App Screenshot](https://hacktoberfest.digitalocean.com/_nuxt/img/logo-hacktoberfest-full.f42e3b1.svg)

 # HTML 🔥

 Hey there, Welcome to Hacktoberfest Challenge 🧩

 Today, We are gonna learn something new here ✅

 HACKTOBERFEST Challengers 😎

 For Hactoberfest Session

 ✅ Task you may commit in home.html of this repo to complete your Hactoberfest challenge :)

 1. Add a button with title of the button as your name.
 2. You can add an image of your favourite sports player.
 3. Add a hyperlink of your favourite website.
 4. You may update Readme file to add more task of your choice.
+5. Add your Goal for next year

 🔗 To learn more about Hactoberfest: https://hacktoberfest.digitalocean.com/details